| Brisbane Unplugged Gigs - BUg

 food and soft drinks helps to keep the entry price low, thank you.

-We will be offering a selection of Finger Food and Soft Drinks and
+We will be offering a selection of Finger Food, Soft Drinks and

 Water for purchase.